fkurkowski/ant/README.md

 Usage
 =====

-If you need Ant & Ivy only, include default recipe.
+If you need only Ant & Ivy, include the default recipe.
 Otherwise, include recipe ant::jsch.

 TODO